cross-js/cross-js/README.md

 #### Why?

 There is a standard available and it's called [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) it was initially built for aborting a fetch request but they can be used for other things as well.
-There is polyfill available and you can remove it once it becomes available later on (easier to refactor)
+There is a polyfill available and you can remove it once it becomes available later on (easier to refactor)

 #### How then?